AliMalik9599/Disco-Moose/docs/styling_guide.md

 # General Thoughts/Ideas
 - Trello Cards (smaller version of card is shown on home screen but can be clicked for more information)
+  - use the material-ui card component to initially start styling the cards
 - adjust skill selection through a side drawer instead of having to go through a "back" button

 ## Style Guide